avalanche-foundation/ACPs/ACPs/118-warp-signature-request/README.md

 }
 ```

-`SignatureRequest` could achieve this by specifying an unsigned Warp message with the `BlockID` as the payload, and serializing that message into the `data` field. `justification` could optionally be used to provide additional context, such as a lookback window.
+`SignatureRequest` can achieve this by specifying an unsigned Warp message with the `BlockID` as the payload, and serializing that message into `data`. `justification` may optionally be used to provide additional context, such as a lookback window.

 ### Confirm that an event did not occur

 With [ACP-77](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets), Subnets will have the ability to manage their own validator sets.
 The Warp message payload contained in a `RegisterSubnetValidatorTx` includes an `expiry`, after which the specified validation ID becomes invalid.
 The Subnet needs to know that this validation ID is expired so that it can keep its locally tracked validator set in sync with the P-Chain.
 We also assume that the P-Chain will not persist expired or invalid validation IDs.

 We can use `SignatureRequest` to construct a Warp message attesting that the validation ID expired.
-We do so by serializing an unsigned Warp message containing the validation ID into the `data` field, and providing additional metadata in the `justification` field for the P-Chain to reconstruct the expired validation ID.
+We do so by serializing an unsigned Warp message containing the validation ID into `data`, and providing additional metadata in `justification` for the P-Chain to reconstruct the expired validation ID.

 ## Security Considerations
 TODO